microsoft/vscode-docs/docs/introVideos/basics.md

 # Basics and Setup of VS Code

 In this tutorial, we walk you through the basics of Visual Studio Code.

 <iframe src="https://www.youtube.com/embed/fpqy0ZkavWM?rel=0&amp;disablekb=0&amp;modestbranding=1&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>

 ## Outline

-* Download and install VS Code
+* Download and install VS Code.
-* Practice **Quick Open** and using the **Command Palatte**
+* Practice **Quick Open** and using the **Command Palette**.
-* Orient around the basics of the editor
+* A quick orientation around the editor.

 ## Learn More

 * [The Basics](/docs/editor/codebasics.md) - View the documentation for the basics of VS Code.
-* [Setup Overview](/docs/setup/setup-overview.md) - Documentation for getting up and running with VS Code, including for each platform.
+* [Setup Overview](/docs/setup/setup-overview.md) - Documentation for getting up and running with VS Code, including platform specific setup.

 ## Next Video